tiwariakhil2012-tech/Funky-Website/README.md

 # Funky-Website
-It is a dummy website. where it has home page,login page,contact page
+It is a dummy website. where it has home page,contact page ,about page, blog page,notice page and registration page.